ucodery/packaging-python-in-2022/index.rst

    * nothing so far has actually put our package on the PYTHONPATH
    * do not always download, can install from local cache
    * also determine the best distribution based on a project name and version range
-   * msut build when installing from (local) source or sdist
+   * must build when installing from (local) source or sdist

 .. nextslide::